How to Protect Yourself: Business OpportunitiesSource: The Florida Attorney General's Office

 Get professional advice if you need it.

-Don't lose your life savings just because you failed to spend a few hundred dollars to talk to a lawyer, an accountant or another expert.
-These people will sometimes be able to spot key details that you are missing.
+Don't lose the entirety of your savings just because you failed to spend a few hundred dollars to speak with a lawyer, an accountant or another expert.
+These professionals will sometimes be able to spot key details that you are missing.
 Outsiders are sometimes in a better position to review a business opportunity from a neutral vantage point.